 As I opened the door they were indeed doing it and they froze and looked at me.
 Since they had been so casual and open about their sex life I just looked at them and said, “Hey how’s it going.”
 Neither one of them answered me and that night they had a private room.
 Again, don’t be these people.
 It’s totally unnecessary and completely classless.

 I know this is easy for me to say since I’m from Canada and Canadians often get treated very well while abroad.
 However saying you’re Canadian (or from anywhere else) when you’re not is probably part of the reason why people abroad may not treat you very well.
 You are literally lying to people and giving them a reason not to trust you if they find out.
 If you are a kind, polite and fun person then telling people where you’re really from will set a good example of people from your country in their minds.
+The only lying of this kind I condone is if it is for safety reasons, as in if you will be perceived unfairly as a threat due to any kind of racism and your own safety will be put at risk.

 For example, do not ride elephants or pet tigers in Thailand or anywhere else.
 These animals are usually mistreated or drugged into submission making it safe for you to ride or pet them.
 It is inhumane and cruel to participate in these kinds of activities.
 Instead, visit an elephant sanctuary or other safe haven for animals abroad.